 Students at both institutions can benefit from the interdisciplinary seminar series offered by these research centres.
 As an inherently interdisciplinary subject, the Geography pathway is uniquely placed to provide comprehensive social sciences research training.

-The 1+3 route is based on four MSc courses at Oxford, followed by a 3-year doctorate (DPhil) at Oxford or PhD at OU:
+The 1+3.5 route is based on four MSc courses at Oxford, followed by a 3 and a half year doctorate (DPhil) at Oxford or PhD at OU:

 The second year of the MPhil provides students with the experience of a more sustained piece of research, again followed by an Oxford DPhil or an The Open University PhD: